Emergency Survival Kit

 PREPARE NOW!
 LEARN HOW!
 EMERGENCY PREPAREDNESS

 The municipality now has a revised Emergency Plan for the Township.
+For a copy of the 2018 Emergency Plan, please click here.
 The aim of this plan is to make provisions for the extraordinary arrangements and measures that may have to be taken to protect the health, safety and welfare of the inhabitants of the Township of Nairn and Hyman when faced with an emergency.
 The objectives of the plan are to:

 - Achieve the earliest possible response to a local emergency or disaster by using all available required resources.